mitel-networks/third-party-chat-bots/azure-bot-handoff/README.md

 There is [Interceptor middleware](./src/middleware/interceptor.middleware.ts) that is placed in the event pipeline ahead of the target bot.
 When the interceptor sees a `handoff` event from the bot, it will route all future messages to a Mitel Contact Center Agent.

-If you have access to the source code of your bot, then you can add the Interceptor middleware to handle your bot's human handoff requests.
+If you have access to the source code of your bot, then you should add the Interceptor middleware to your bot.

 If you do not have access to your bot's source code, then you can use the RelayBot as a man-in-the-middle bot that will sit between your chat widget (or channel) and your deployed custom bot (such as created by Microsoft CoPilot Studio).
+The relay bot will add some delay as now you have a chain of bots.

 Together, the Interceptor and a Mitel MiCC implement The Engagement Hub that is found in this diagram from [Configure handoff to any generic engagement hub](https://learn.microsoft.com/en-us/microsoft-copilot-studio/configure-generic-handoff).